dadmaan/music-anomalizer/README.md

 ### Experiment Management

-For complex experiments, use the configuration system:
+To manage experiments, use the configuration system:

 ```bash
 # Run predefined experiments